MicrosoftDocs/well-architected/well-architected/service-guides/azure-expressroute.md

 For more suggestions, see [Principles of the performance efficiency pillar](/azure/well-architected/scalability/principles).

-Azure Advisor will offer a recommendation to upgrade your ExpressRoute circuit bandwidth to accommodate usage when your circuit has recently been consuming over 90% of your procured bandwidth.
-If your traffic exceeds your allocated bandwidth, you’ll experience dropped packets, which can lead to significant performance or reliability impact.
+Azure Advisor offers a recommendation to upgrade your ExpressRoute circuit bandwidth to accommodate usage when your circuit is consuming over 90% of your procured bandwidth.
+If your traffic exceeds your allocated bandwidth, you'll experience dropped packets, which can lead to significant performance or reliability impact.

 ## Azure Policy